 Funding for Phase One came from a mix of public and private entities including Zions Bank, Salt Lake City Housing Trust Fund, Olene Walker Housing Loan Fund, Salt Lake City Community Development Block Grant, American Express Center for Community Development, George S. and Dolores Doré Eccles Foundation, Sorenson Legacy Foundation, Ally Bank, CIT Bank, and more.

 - Industrial kitchen with opportunities for vocational training

 - Private offices for clinicians and administrative staff

 First Step House celebrated the Grand Opening of the first phase of the Recovery Campus on January 8, 2016.
 FSH will now dedicate time and resources to the completion of the Phase Two.
 At an estimated cost of $15 million, the completion of Phase Two will be the culmination of a vision to develop a full service recovery campus designed to meet the treatment, housing and long-term recovery needs of men struggling with substance use and mental health disorders.

-- An estimated 60 Additional Housing Units (transitional and permanent affordable housing)
+- An estimated 75 Permanent Supportive Housing Units

 - Primary Healthcare Integration

-The following photo depicts the location of our new facility in relation to nearby businesses such as Smith’s Food & Drug, Walgreens, Trolley Square and the TRAX station.
+The following photo depicts the location of our Recovery Campus in relation to nearby businesses such as Smith’s Food & Drug, Walgreens, Trolley Square and the TRAX station.